aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 These are methods are registered as RPC functions and thus can be triggered using the :doc:`messaging mechanisms </core/messages/messages>`.

-Tipically the interface to the state chaning mechanism is provided by the :doc:`StateMachine </core/statemachine/statemachine>`.
+Tipically the interface to the state changing mechanism is provided by the :doc:`StateMachine </core/statemachine/statemachine>`.

 .. image:: RealTimeStateMachineExampleStateMachine.png